coursetable/coursetable/docs/getting-started.md

    - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
    - [GraphQL](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql)

+   > **For Windows**: In the Extensions tab in VSCode, you should see a `LOCAL - INSTALLED` section and a `WSL: UBUNTU-20.04 - INSTALLED` section.
+VSCode separates the extensions you've installed locally on your Windows system and remotely on your WSL Ubuntu system.
+When installing new extensions, make sure to click `Install in WSL: Ubuntu-20.04`.

-1. Join our GitHub organization and clone the repository
+2. Join our GitHub organization and clone the repository

    Make sure that you're added to the [CourseTable GitHub organization](https://github.com/coursetable).